November 9th-10th 2019

 Tube: Kings Cross / Russell Square / Euston

-Cost:£200 (you will receive a £75 credit towards the Foundation Training).
+Cost:£200 (You will receive a £75 credit towards the Foundation Training – only for the November Training).

 ONLINE Q&A SESSION

-If you haven’t yet attended the free online Q&A Session on 30th July @ 7pm, you will hear more about the Foundation Course Leader Training and the Introductory Training Workshop.
+If you haven’t yet attended the free online Q&A Session, you will hear more about the Foundation Course Leader Training and the Introductory Training Workshop.
 I will be talking about all the ways in which I will be supporting you to build a successful practice running the Sunflower Effect Course.

 The session will be between 60 and 90 minutes.
 If you’re not able to attend do sign up for the session and I will send you the recording.
 If you are unable to join the session, please send me your questions.